robatron/githole/README.md

 ### Clients

-Clients are just a clone of the server githole repo with a few helper scripts.
-Clone your server githole repository, create a .githole folder within it, clone these githole scripts into it, and run the deploy script:
+Githole clients are just a clone of the master githole repository with a few helper scripts.
+Clone your master githole repository, create a .githole folder within it, clone these githole scripts into it, and run the deploy script:

-    git clone ssh://server.address/path/to/githole.git
-    cd githole
+    git clone ssh://yourusername@server.address/path/to/githole.git # See git help clone for valid Git URLs cd githole
     mkdir .githole
     git clone https://github.com/robatron/githole.git